Cooper-Softdev/can-of-books-backend/README.md

   - MongoDB running and storing book objects
 20 JUN - 7:30pm
   - Implemented book add and delete to MongoDB.
+21 JUN - 7:30pm
+  - Added functionality for receiving PUT request and updating the database then returning the new values.

 ## Credit and Collaborations
 [Kevin Powell](https://www.youtube.com/@KevinPowell)